chen0040/spring-security-csrf-angular-4-demo/README.md

 * username: demo
 * password: demo

+In the following instructions, http://localhost:8080/users/get-account is an url that requires authentication.

 ### Java Client

 The following are the excerpt from spring-boot-java-client unit test to show how to login to the spring-boot-application: